GoPRONTO: a Feedback-based Framework for Nonlinear Optimal Control: Introduction

-The main contribution of this paper is to provide a novel first-order optimization framework for numerically-robust nonlinear optimal control methods.
-We term the approach \algname/, short for Generalized first-Order PROjectioN operator method for Trajectory Optimization\footnote{This acronym is chosen as a tribute to Hauser's PRONTO.}.
-We move from the founding idea of PRONTO, i.e., the introduction of a feedback system (projection operator) into the nonlinear optimal control problem to get a ``closed-loop'' optimization method.
-We extend to this framework a gradient-based algorithm for optimal control, originally developed in the literature in an open loop fashion, \cite{bertsekas1999nonlinear}.
-The innovative combination of these two approaches results in a novel first-order numerical optimization framework which enjoys several appealing features in the optimal control context.
-From the embedding of the (state feedback) projection operator, our \algname/ enjoys the highly desired properties of: (i) numerical robustness, even when dealing with unstable dynamics, and (ii) recursive feasibility, i.e., a state-input trajectory is available at each iteration.
-These appealing features make, e.g., our method amenable to real-time implementation in MPC schemes.
-From the (open loop) gradient approach for optimal control in \cite{bertsekas1999nonlinear}, our methodology inherits the simplicity of implementation of the descent-direction search, namely a costate equation update.
-This makes our \algname/ flexible enough to be extended to problems involving large-scale dynamics.
-As in other optimization domains with very-large decision variables (e.g., neural network training) Newton's methods are impracticable while first-order approaches are preferred, see, e.g., the Adam method and its variants~\cite{kingma2014adam, reddi2018convergence} for further details.
-Finally, we show how this general framework gives rise to several first-order optimization algorithms that can speed up the resolution of the optimal control problem.
-Novel algorithms can be implemented by means of appropriate modifications in the structure of our algorithmic approach, e.g., by variations in the state-input curve update or by the evaluation of the costate equation and the system-linearization in different curves.
-We consider three alternative first-order optimization algorithms, namely the conjugate gradient~\cite{hestenes1952methods}, Heavy-Ball \cite{polyak1964some} and Nesterov's Accelerated Gradient \cite{nesterov1983method}, and propose their counterparts, i.e., \CGalgname/, \HBalgname/ and \nestalgname/ in our optimal control framework.
+The main contribution of this note is to provide a novel class of numerically-robust first-order algorithms for \LS{(offline)} discrete-time optimal control termed \algname/, short for Generalized first-Order PROjectioN operator method for Trajectory Optimization\footnote{This acronym is chosen as a tribute to Hauser's PRONTO.}.
+In our approach we combine the introduction of a feedback system (projection operator) into the nonlinear optimal control problem with a gradient-based resolution strategy.
+Such innovative combination results into an optimization framework that enjoys several appealing features.
+Thanks to the introduction of the projection operator in the sequential optimization scheme, we achieve (i) numerical robustness, even when dealing with unstable dynamics, and (ii) dynamic feasibility, i.e., \LS{a state-input trajectory can be computed, at each iteration, via a closed-loop integration of the nonlinear dynamics.
+This property is of particular interest in the case of, e.g., unstable systems.} From the (open-loop) gradient method for optimal control in \cite{bertsekas1999nonlinear}, our approach inherits the simplicity of implementation of the descent-direction search, namely a costate equation update.
+Finally, we show how \algname/ gives rise to several first-order optimization algorithms that can speed up the resolution of the optimal control problem.
+This simple and adaptable update rule makes \algname/ flexible enough to be extended to problems involving large-scale dynamics.
+As in other optimization domains with very-large decision variables, Newton's methods are impracticable while first-order approaches are preferred.